JetBrains/kotlin/INTEROP.md

 After that it becomes invalid, so `voidPtr` can't be unwrapped anymore.

-See `samples/libcurl` for more details.
+See the `samples/libcurl` for more details.

 ### Macros ###

-Every C macro that expands to a constant is represented as Kotlin property.
+Every C macro that expands to a constant is represented as a Kotlin property.
 Other macros are not supported.
-However they can be exposed manually by wrapping with supported declarations.
+However, they can be exposed manually by wrapping them with supported declarations.
 E.g. function-like macro `FOO` can be exposed as function `foo` by
 [adding the custom declaration](#adding-custom-declarations) to the library: